 All our products use HTTPS connections to transfer all data outside our own network.
 Where data is travelling through a network under our control they are zoned and firewalled so that only specific servers have access to other services.

-We use independent third party service providers located around the globe to monitor and report on the availability of Talis Aspire Reading Lists and Talis Aspire Digitised Content.
+Talis Aspire is designed to ensure that underlying cloud hardware failures do not impact the availability of Talis Aspire.
+We use independent third-party service providers located around the globe to monitor and report on the availability of Talis Aspire Reading Lists and Talis Aspire Digitised Content.
 Up to date reports on the availability of Talis Services are always available publicly here:

-When downtime does occur we perform a post-mortem on each occurrence to ascertain whether or not there is a weak link in our infrastructure.
+When service is impacted we perform a post-mortem on each occurrence to ascertain whether or not there is a weak link in our infrastructure.
 An example from August 2013 was some downtime we incurred early on a Saturday morning due to an issue at our DNS hosting supplier, which was beyond our control.
-Within the following few days we migrated the service to a more reliable supplier to ensure the service was less susceptible to a repeat incident of this type.
+Within the following few days, we migrated the service to a more reliable supplier to ensure the service was less susceptible to a repeat incident of this type.

 Talis Aspire services are highly available throughout their design.
 Disaster Recovery procedures are in place with an achievable ability of zero data loss.
 Our RTO for a serious major outage would be next business day.
 We implement both a backup and offsite transaction log strategy, this provides an RPO of just before a major disaster scenario.